FAQ - Service & Emotional Support Animals

 University policy, consistent with Utah law, considers service-animals-in-training to be service animals.

 No. Covered entities may not require documentation as a condition for entry; such as proof that the animal has been certified, trained, or licensed as a service animal.
-Service animals are required to be vaccinated, registered, and licensed.
+Service animals are required to be vaccinated, and licensed by the appropriate city or county.

 University Policy 3-231, governs animals on campus and restricts animals, except for service animals from University buildings and facilities.
 In specific instances, exceptions can also be made in university-provided housing or to assist an employee in performing the essential functions of their position.
 Certain areas of campus may adopt more stringent policies.